paulcostanza/Expansion-Cards/README.md

 # Expansion-Cards
-Click on each image card to review a new image.
+Click on each image card to view a new image.

 This project did not require anything too crazy or extreme.
 However, it was fun to work with the ***addEventListener***, as well as the ***.forEach()*** method in JavaScript.